tripleo1/awesome/README.md

 - [geoph9/hass-gshell-extension](https://github.com/geoph9/hass-gshell-extension) - A simple gnome shell extension for home assistant.
 - [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [google/zx](https://github.com/google/zx) - A tool for writing better scripts
+- [hardpixel/unite-shell](https://github.com/hardpixel/unite-shell) - Unite is an extension that makes GNOME Shell look like Ubuntu Unity Shell.
 - [lengstrom/falcon](https://github.com/lengstrom/falcon) - Chrome extension for full text history search!
 - [mafintosh/abstract-chunk-store](https://github.com/mafintosh/abstract-chunk-store) - A test suite and interface you can use to implement a chunk based storage backend
 - [max-mapper/abstract-blob-store](https://github.com/max-mapper/abstract-blob-store) - A test suite and interface you can use to implement streaming file (blob) storage modules for various storage backends and platforms